 Changing lives in Niger - the Hands On way

 Life is hard in Doutchi, Niger.
-Frequent drought and devastating floods have repeatedly destroyed harvests, meaning that it can be a struggle to feed your family one meal a day.
-Thanks to generous CAFOD supporters, the people of Doutchi are turning their lives around.
+Frequent drought and devastating floods have repeatedly destroyed harvests, meaning that it can be a struggle for families to have even one meal a day.

 Niger is the world’s poorest country and is also one of the hottest.
 Getting enough food to eat is the biggest challenge for people living here.

-But the people of Doutchi are working hard to break this cycle of hunger, ensuring that each family can be sure of three meals every day.
+But the people of Doutchi have worked hard to break this cycle of hunger, ensuring that each family can be sure of three meals every day.